Folate (Vitamin B9) is a little vitamin with mega versatility!

 High supplemental intake of B9 has been associated with adverse neurological effects in people with a B12 deficiency, as the supplements can precipitate and exacerbate the deficiency.

-If you are already meeting the DRI for folate (400 mg/day), you should ideally eliminate any supplements or fortified foods that may be providing excessive folate.
+If you are already meeting the DRI for folate (400 mg/day), you should ideally eliminate any supplements or fortified foods that may provide excessive folate.

 Like most B vitamins, vitamin B9 is unstable in the presence of heat, acid, and light.
 As a result, we lose 20 to 75% of the folate during food in storage and around 65% when cooking.
 Hence, consuming fresh food is critical to obtaining adequate amounts of folate.